.home .elementor-element-1b21677 { display: none !important; }

 6

-Teach a quick repair script: “I was disrespectful.
-I’m sorry.
-I’ll try again.”
+Teach the repair script: "I was disrespectful.
+I'm sorry.
+I'll try again."
+Short, sincere, and powerful enough to rebuild trust.

 7

-Practice respect at church, school, and family gatherings—hello, listening, and polite responses.
+Practice respectful behavior at church, school, and family gatherings — hello, listening, and polite responses in every setting.

 Common Struggles